noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklists Overview [Dec 2025].md

 Languages we haven't added, yet: [Dec 9 2025]
     - Polish:
         - Jakub (Email) has sent translations, and Pawel (Email) announced he will send translations – Should I put them in the same email thread together, so they can coordinate?
+            - [ ] TODODODODODODO (Bookmark [Dec 23 2025]) –> Keep looking into Jakub's stuff.
+(Imported in 4a0ac15b1bdafd549fc95b8a38abbdaab1207ce2, but haven't properly reviewed, yet – And all strings end with semicolons.)

 References:
     - Review-email to Vyacheslav (Russian Translator):      message:<11AAFDBE-0F64-46CB-A62E-71FD844ADF86@gmail.com>